 The IR receiver will need the 3.5mm stereo type mini plug removed to extend the wire run to the connecting block.
-A 3-terminal block can be purchased separately to connect the IR receiver to the connecting block with a 3-conductor inter-room cable in between.
+A 4-terminal block is included to connect the IR receiver to the connecting block with a 3-conductor inter-room cable in between.